speckleworks/GoSpeckle/README.md

 * Projects
 * Streams
 * Objects

-And cannot interact with:
-* Websockets API
+* Websockets (by creating a connection; handling it is up to developers)

 ## Examples
 To create a new Stream: